saikotek/docs/pages/public_cloud/public_cloud_databases/grafana_tuto_01_reverse_proxy/guide.en-sg.md

 ---
-title: Grafana - Tutorial - Expose your Grafana in your private network via a reverse proxy NGINX
+title: Dashboards - Tutorial - Expose your Dashboards instance in your private network via a reverse proxy NGINX
-excerpt: "Expose your Grafana to internet through a NGINX reverse proxy"
+excerpt: "Expose your Dashboards instance to internet through a NGINX reverse proxy"
-updated: 2023-02-06
+updated: 2024-12-11
 ---

 ## Objective

 Public Cloud Databases can be deployed over public network (internet) or private network.
-When using private network, you don't have access by default to monitoring tools we provide as a service, like Public Cloud Databases for Grafana (metrics) or Opensearch (logs).
+When using private network, you don't have access by default to monitoring tools we provide as a service, like Public Cloud Databases for Dashboards (metrics) or Opensearch (logs).

-**This guide explains how to expose your managed Grafana to internet through the configuration of a NGINX instance in reverse proxy mode.**
+**This guide explains how to expose your managed Dashboards to internet through the configuration of a NGINX instance in reverse proxy mode.**

 Schema concept: